ArielAsh1/Connect-4-AI/README.md

 # Connect-4 AI
-An Artificial Intelligence version of the classic Connect-4 classic game, using Python.
+An Artificial Intelligence version of the classic Connect-4 game, using Python.

 In my code I implemneted the following algorithms: MiniMax, AlphaBeta Pruning and the ExpectiMax.